 Sharpness, low noise, and flawless image quality are useless if you have a poor composition, bad light, and no drama.
 Emphasize what’s essential — that’s what makes a great street shot.

 Street photography requires practice, and the more you go out there, the more your eye will develop and your confidence will grow.
 What you definitely need to work on is perception and intuition.
 A dramatic street photo is the result of a powerful idea and emotions captured simplistically.
-So travel a lot, communicate with strangers, make new friends, be friendly, and practice.
+So to make a collection of great shots, travel a lot, communicate with strangers, make new friends, be friendly, and practice.